New Student Secondary Enrollment April, May 2020

 Additional information on physical examinations and immunizations may be found on the Health Services page.

 Enrollment in Shawnee Mission schools is limited to students whose parent(s) lives in the district.
-Property ownership does not establish residency.
+Mere ownership of property does not establish residency.
 More detailed definitions of residency are provided in the student section of the SMSD Board of Education policy manual (Student Admissions To/Withdrawals From - School Board Policy JBC).
 Additional explanation of the policy can be provided by building principals.

-In the instance that a child and/or family is living with a resident of the district, but they aren’t the homeowner or resident, a hearing will be necessary for that student to seek resident status.
+In the instance that a student and/or family is living with a resident of the district on a full-time basis, but they are not the homeowner, a residency hearing will be necessary for that student to seek resident status.
 Paperwork must be filled out and notarized in advance of the hearing.
-Packets can be downloaded at these links:
+This includes providing district required proof of residency from both the homeowner and parent(s).
+Residence provider packets may be obtained in-person at all school offices and they can assist you through the process.

 To schedule a residency hearing or for residency related questions, please call the Residency Office at 913-993-7986.
 The Residency Office is located at the Career and Technical Campus (11475 W. 93rd St.) which is just west of Westridge Middle School.
 Enter through door #28 on the east side.